BTC -- --

 Overview

-Luno is South Africa’s most popular cryptocurrency exchange and one of the earliest players in the local market.
-Founded in 2013, it has become the go-to platform for South Africans buying Bitcoin for the first time.
-It’s FSCA-licensed, simple to use, and deeply integrated with local payment rails.
+Luno is South Africa’s most widely used cryptocurrency exchange and one of the longest-running platforms in the local market.
+Founded in 2013 and now backed by Deutsche Telekom, it is the go-to platform for South Africans buying Bitcoin for the first time.
+Fully FSCA-licensed, PayShap-integrated, and designed around mobile-first simplicity, Luno removes every barrier between a new investor and their first crypto purchase.

 Who is Luno best for?